top of page

 2. Direction of Light

-As your photographer I will be Paying attention to the direction of light.
-Different directions of the light create different effect, such as A light source is behind you, illuminates you evenly.
-A Side lighting will add depth and texture to your photos.
-Finally Backlighting can create dramatic silhouettes and highlight the edges of your subject As shown in the photo above.
+As your photographer, I will pay attention to the direction of light.
+Different light directions create different effects.
+When a light source is behind you, it illuminates you evenly.
+Side lighting adds depth and texture to photos.
+Backlighting can create dramatic silhouettes and highlight your subject's edges.

 3. Overcast Days

 Don’t be discouraged by overcast days.
-These days offer a diffused light from a cloudy sky which acts like a giant softbox, providing even lighting without harsh shadows.
-This is ideal for capturing details and textures in your photos without loosing out to harsh highlights
+These days offer diffused light from a cloudy sky, acting like a giant softbox.
+This provides even lighting without harsh shadows.
+It is ideal for capturing details and textures in your photos without losing out on harsh highlights.

 4. Use Natural Reflectors

-Natural reflectors such as water, sand, or snow can bounce light onto your subject, adding brightness and reducing shadows.
-I will position you near these reflectors to take advantage of the additional light if I felt that they are required for adding light or even to use water as a reflection surface for a creative shot.
+Natural reflectors like water, sand, or snow can bounce light onto your subject.
+This adds brightness and reduces shadows.
+I will position you near these reflectors to take advantage of the additional light or use water as a reflection surface for a creative shot.

 using the pond for Reflections and to bounce natural light